Updated Jul 28, 2022 | By Heidi Tian

 At home urine pregnancy tests are the most convenient and widely used tool to find out if you are pregnant.
 They work by detecting human chorionic gonadotropin (hCG), which is a hormone produced during early pregnancy.

 Unfortunately, you may occasionally receive a false positive pregnancy test result.
-We would like to share with you the most common causes to help you be more confident when interpreting your test results.
+According to a survey, there is a 1% chance to receive a false positive result.
+Although a low probability, the result could be misleading and confusing.
+Here, we would like to share with you 5 common causes to help you be more confident when interpreting your test results.

 1. Evaporation Lines

 If a pregnancy test is left out for longer than the recommended read time, there may be a slight T line discoloration called an "evaporation line", which resembles a positive pregnancy test.
 It is critical for users to follow the instructions exactly while taking the test.
 Take Easy@Home pregnancy tests as an example, it would be recommended to read your result in 5 minutes for an optimal accuracy rate.

 A chemical pregnancy occurs if a fertilized egg, known as the embryo, is unable to implant or grow.
 This can happen for a wide range of reasons, such as fibroids, scar tissue, low progesterone, or a congenital uterine anomaly that causes an irregularly shaped uterus.